-Philip rose through the ranks to Captain, and served as Commanding Office (CO) of a tank company, ‘Light Company D”.
+Philip rose through the ranks to captain, and served as commanding officer for ‘Light Company D”.
 He was known as a strong and quiet leader.

 Captain Philip Eugene Heiler was killed in action on April 30, 1945 in Munich, Germany.